rmbarron/SnackInventory/README.md

 On initial scan, barcodes need their metadata (name & brand) filled in manually.
 This is cumbersome, but seamless on repeat orders of the same product.

+# Server Usage

+The backend server acts as an interface between the user (CLI & UI) & storage.
+On launch, flags specific to the used storage interface must be given.
+Passwords are read from stdin to avoid having '--password' in shell history.

+Ex: `go run src/backend/server/server.go --sql_user=$USER --sql_address=127.0.0.1:3306 < ~/sql_pass.txt`

+# Storage Model

+The primary backend for the SnackInventory server is SQL.
+When a SQL implementation is used, an arbitrary database name can be given.
+Inside that database, tables "SnackRegistry" and "Locations" are assumed present.

+## Schema

+SnackRegistry: barcode VARCHAR(20) PRIMARY KEY, name VARCHAR(255)

 # Setup

 SnackInventory is a Golang gRPC service.
 Setup requirements are mostly that